robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the main difference between PUT and PATCH methods?

-A) PUT is for updates, PATCH is for creation
+- A. PUT is for updates, PATCH is for creation
-B) PUT replaces entire resource, PATCH applies partial modifications
+- B. PUT replaces entire resource, PATCH applies partial modifications
-C) PUT is idempotent, PATCH is not
+- C. PUT is idempotent, PATCH is not
-D) PUT is safe, PATCH is not
+- D. PUT is safe, PATCH is not

 ### Back
 **Correct Answer**: B